twirapp/twir/README.md

     ```
     Then fill that with values.
 - Open project folder in devcontainer.
 Execute "Dev Containers: open folder in container" via vscode commands, or via another ways.
 Doesn't metter.
+- Execute `pnpm install`

-Now you are read to run project.
+Now you are read to run project:
 ```bash
 task dev
 ```